sanjithippili/Console_Chess/README.md

   After every move, the chessboard and pieces are updated and displayed in the console, providing an up-to-date visual representation of the game state.

 - **Special Moves**
-  The game supports traditional chess moves such as castling and en passant, making the game more authentic and exciting.
+  The game supports traditional chess moves such as castling and en passant, and pawn promotion making the game more authentic and exciting.

 - **Game Status Notifications**
   The application notifies players when the game reaches important milestones like check, checkmate, or stalemate, ensuring that players are always aware of the current game status.